 To learn more about Project Field Configuration, please visit our Help Center.

 When it comes to the question of what additional project information is needed to make informed portfolio decisions, less is usually more.
 It is better to have a small amount of cleanly maintained data than an abundance of incomplete information and outdated fields.
-Under Manage > Project Fields, you can edit the preconfigured fields, add additional fields or delete unused fields.
+Under Manage > Custom Project Fields, you can edit the preconfigured fields, add additional fields or delete unused fields.
 Under Manage > Project Settings, you can define which project fields are displayed where in your projects.

 To learn more about Project Fields, please visit our Help Center.